nannib/nbmultirag/README.md

 ## INSTRUCTIONS FOR WINDOWS SYSTEMS

-1) Run the install.bat file
+1) Run the install.bat file (it installs Tesseract, Ollama, LLama3.2 model and FFMpeg)
 2) In the framework follow the prompts (e.g. download a template).
 3) Create a workspace
 4) Choose an embedder (by default there is bert-base-italian-uncased for Italian and bert-base-uncased for English.